Add app configuration policies for managed Android Enterprise devices

 Click the permissions that you want to override.
 Permissions granted will override the "Default app permissions" policy for the selected apps.

 Set the Permission state for each permission.
 You can choose from Prompt, Auto grant, or Auto deny.
-For more information about permissions, see Android Enterprise settings to mark devices as compliant or not compliant using Intune.

 If the managed app supports configuration settings, the Configuration settings format dropdown box is visible.
 Select one of the following methods to add configuration information: